rpsnoopy/EIP918-reorganized/README.md

 ## Abstract

-he following standard allows for the implementation of a standard API for tokens within smart contracts when including a POW (Proof of Work) mining distribution facility.
+The following standard allows for the implementation of a standard API for tokens within smart contracts when including a POW (Proof of Work) mining distribution facility.
-In this kind of token contract, tokens are locked within a token smart contract and slowly dispensed by means of a mint() function which acts like a POW faucet when the user submit a valid solution of some Proof of Work algorithm.
-The tokens are dispensed in chunks formed by some tokens (reward).
+In this kind of token contract, tokens are locked within the token smart contract and slowly dispensed by means of a `mint()` function which acts like a POW faucet when the user submit a valid solution of some Proof of Work algorithm.
+The tokens are dispensed in chunks formed by some tokens ('reward').

 ## Motivation